TheEvergreenStateCollege/upper-division-cs-23-24/sc-24sp/assignments/faulkdf/wasm-game-of-life/README.md

 Worked on this code from the book all class. had many issues with installing and running, and at the end of class I have an issue where the HTML doesnt display properly. wasted about an hour trying to do this locally, I guess my personal machine is running everything in a version that is too new.
+As of 20-MAY it works now.
+Added one more line of code that wasnt clear on weather it was needed.